XanClic/butterfly/README.md

 - [x] Jump stack (^T)
 - [x] Infinite undo by writing modification steps into some file
 - [x] Mouse support
-- [ ] Data display: u8, i8, LE/BE, ... (hex in LE)
+- [x] Data display: u8, i8, LE/BE, ... (hex in LE) – this is the `scalars`
+      structure now (use it through `:struct scalars`)
 - [ ] Structures: User should be able to define structures in JSON files – this is considered complete when I have a usable qcow2 definition (for this, I will need links ("this value is an offset for that value"))
 - [ ] Structure highlighting: When you click on a value, it should be highlighted in the data stream
-- [ ] Be able to display the list of installed structs
+- [ ] Be able to display the list of installed structs (this requires some way for commands to display a lengthy output, which would be quite nice to implement a :help also).
 - [ ] Proper command separation: Currently, all command logic and data is kept in src/buffer.rs.
 That needs to change.
 - [ ] Find things: Every website has this now, so we need that, too